As silver fix decision nears, LME ties up with Autilla

 Members of the association, which count gold and silver fixing banks and other large bullion-trading banks, discussed the seven original proposals at a meeting on Friday, without reaching any decision.

+The Chicago Mercantile Exchange (CME) also has joined forces with Thomson Reuters Benchmark Services Ltd, part of Thomson Reuters Corp .

-Other bidders include U.S. derivatives exchange Intercontinental Exchange (ICE), U.S. news agency Bloomberg, commodity price benchmark provider Platts, a unit of McGraw Hill Group; and UK-based exchange-traded funds provider ETF Securities.
+Other bidders include U.S. derivatives exchange Intercontinental Exchange (ICE), U.S. news agency Bloomberg, commodity price benchmark provider Platts, a unit of McGraw Hill Group, UK-based exchange-traded funds provider ETF Securities have also presented their proposals.

 The banks involved in the current silver fixing process are Deutsche Bank, HSBC and Bank of Nova Scotia-ScotiaMocatta.